Demonneno/morse/README.md

 ## Dependencies
 Current version of `<Morse>` does not have any dependencies.

+Optional for testing: `pytest`.

 See `pyproject.toml` for the full list of dependencies.

 ## Running Tests
+This is optional and requires updating `uv`.
+See 'Dependencies' for more information.
 To run tests with `pytest`:
 ```bash
 uv run pytest